imadeekosatria/flight-schedule/README.md

-PS: Web is under development, you might find some bugs.
+PS: Web is still under development, you might find some bugs.

 Next feature are on development: